Snyokabi1/SQL-Evaluated-Project/README.md

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+(fill in what you discovered this data could tell you and how you used the data to answer those questions) The results are listed int he answers question of the document

 ## Challenges